 Many Americans are turning to electric heat pumps to provide ultra-efficient heating and cooling in their homes.
 However, standard heat pumps tend to struggle to heat a home comfortably during extreme cold.
 That’s why many homeowners in cold-weather climates are considering adapting their heat pump to a dual fuel or hybrid heating system .
 They’re a practical option for homeowners living in areas where extreme cold occurs in the winter (and yes, Cincinnati qualifies).

 The traditional residential set-up in cold-winter climates uses two technologies – a central air conditioner for cooling and a combustion (usually natural gas) furnace for heating.
 The two units share an air distribution system, and frequently the furnace blower will double as the air handler for the AC.
-While it’s more practical to use one system, an electric heat pump, to provide both heating and cooling (as is customary in southern climates), that can get expensive when the heat pump has to resort to an internal emergency or auxiliary electric heating coil to provide supplemental heat.
+While it’s more practical to use one system, an electric heat pump, to provide both heating and cooling (as is customary in southern climates), that can get expensive when the heat pump has to resort to an internal auxiliary (or “emergency”) electric heating coil to provide supplemental heat.
 (These work similar to an electric space heater, and as is the case with those units, consume ample electricity.)

 Hybrid Heating Systems and Heat Pump Limitations

 Heat pumps provide heat by extracting heat energy from the outside air, via refrigerant running through coils in an outside unit, and then transferring that heat inside.
 However, a key disadvantage of many electric heat pump systems is that they struggle to draw sufficient heat energy from the air when temperatures are extremely cold for an extended period.
 This may result in chilly indoor areas during cold days, with the system having a hard time achieving the thermostat setting.